bcr/Meadow.Ws2812/README.md

   closest divisor.
 * After calls to `ISpiBus.Write`, the MOSI line is sometimes high, sometimes low.
 This isn't going to work with my current thinking -- it needs to be low.
+  This is also present in between bytes during the same call to `Write`.

 ## References